Once Upon A Time, I became a Mary Kay consultant.

 I was pregnant with our third child and preparing to become a Stay At Home Mom.
 As a preschool teacher, I made an embarrassingly low income.
 With how little I made weekly, it just made sense to quit working and stay home with the kids.
 Daycare is not cheap.
 Before and after school care adds up quick.
 Had I continued where I was professionally, I would have been working for the sole purpose of paying for child care.

 OK, hold on – Let me answer the question you’re probably wondering right now: No. Finding a job “in another field” that paid more was not an option.
 I had dedicated years to something I considered a career, no matter how little the pay.
 Financially, it may not have always been smart, but it was what I knew, what I continued Professional Development for, and most importantly, I was committed and believed in it.
-Sure, I could have said, screw it, and found a fast food gig with flexible hours and worked around my husband’s schedule so we could take turns with the kids…But let’s not get into all the reasons why that would suck.
+Sure, I could have said, screw it, and found a fast food gig with flexible hours and worked around my husband’s schedule so we could take turns with the kids…But let’s not get into all the reasons why that would suck ass.

 We were terrified of being broke.
 We hadn’t realized how much my small salary actually impacted our lives until we began doing the math.

-So, I started some research.
+I began doing some research.

 Direct Sales.
 Multi-Level Marketing companies.
 Surveys.
 Getting paid to watch ads.
 Focus groups.
 Remote online jobs.

 The Be-Your-Own-Boss Internet Rabbit Hole is really freaking deep.

 After some consideration, I decided on Mary Kay.
 From what I could tell, it had a high percentage of profit from sales and makeup is something all women want to buy, right?

 It took me about two months to realize I am not MLM material.

 I HATE selling shit to people.